Non-Parametric Approximations for Anisotropy Estimation in Two-dimensional Differentiable Gaussian Random Fields: Sampling Joint PDF of Anisotropy Statistics

-\begin{IEEEproof} The JPDF $f_{\Qind}$ is given by the trivariate Gaussian~\eqref{eq:f-v}.
-Hence, the confidence region of $\Qind$ is an ellipsoid whose surface satisfies the equation
+\begin{proof} The JPDF $f_{\Qind}$ is given by the trivariate Gaussian~\eqref{eq:f-v}.
+Hence, the probability region of $\Qind$ is an ellipsoid whose surface satisfies the equation

-where $\ell_{p}=F^{-1}(\chi^{2}=p,2)$ is the \emph{inverse of the chi-square cumulative distribution function} with $\nu=2$ degrees of freedom~\cite{Siotani}.
-Under the transformation $\Qind \to \hat{\bs{q}}$, the ellipsoid is projected onto an ellipse, and following the transformation $\hat{\bs{q}} \to (\hR,\htheta)$ into an asymmetric convex curve, as shown schematically in Fig.~\ref{fig:change_of_variables}.
+where $\ell_{p}=F^{-1}(\chi^2=p,\nu = 2)$ is the \emph{inverse of the chi-square cumulative distribution function} with $\nu=2$ degrees of freedom~\citep{Siotani}.
+Under the transformation $\Q \mapsto \bq$, the ellipsoid is projected onto an ellipse which is deformed by the transformation $\bq \mapsto (R,\theta)$ into an asymmetric convex curve (see Fig.~\ref{fig:change_of_variables}).
+Based on \eqref{eq:quadr}, the equation of the corresponding ellipsoid in $(u, \qd, \qo)$-space is given by